jason-fox/jason-fox/README.md

-### Technical Community Manager and Evangelist at the FIWARE Foundation
+### Jason Fox - Technical Community Manager and Evangelist

+Experienced Software Engineer with a history of working in the information technology, documentation and services industries.
+Strong engineering professional skilled in Linked Data, NGSI-LD, JavaScript, Java, Agile Methodologies, and DITA Open Toolkit.

 <div>
 <a href="https://www.linkedin.com/in/jason-fox-8a79563/">